Colorado Real Estate Transaction Costs

 How do you pay your Colorado real estate broker?

 What is the most important question when buying real estate in Fort Collins, Colorado?
 Or anywhere else in the state for that matter?
-Most often, for my clients, the big questions deal with money.
-In my job, the property cost is almost always the key question.
+Most often, for my clients, the big questions deal with money, which starts with the property’s purchase price.
+Then add lender fees and a myriad of other charges that may apply (HOA, tax and utility proration, lender title insurance policy, recording fees, property insurance, etc.) which are usually lumped together into what is termed “closing costs”.
+Purchase price plus closing costs is the true cost to acquire the property.

 After the cost of the property, transactional costs come front and center.